gabinwilliams/AWS-Solution-Architect-Exam/README.md

     2. GROUPS - all users of group inherit group access rules
     3. POLICIES - JSON object made up of rules and access for groups, roles ect
     4. ROLES - created and then assigned to give access

+  FACTS:
+    - IMA is universal.
+Doesn't require region lock and is global.
+    - Root account is first account created when setting up AWS.
+This account has complete admin access.
+    - New users have NO permissions by DEFAULT
+    - New users are assigned an access key ID and secret access key during account creation.
+        - cannot be used to access the console.
+Only access to AWS via terminal or APIs.